 Twenty per cent of demand on policing is mental health related.
 Responding to people with mental health needs is a shared responsibility across the police, ambulance service, local authorities, mental health trusts, primary and secondary care services, the fire service and housing providers.
 Much progress has been made.
 We have all but ended the use of police cells for people facing a mental health crisis, and they are no longer transported in police vehicles.
 New joint mental health triage services reduce demand for crisis services and in-patient admission.
-We will review the effectiveness of this project.
+We will review the effectiveness of this service.
 We have appointed a Mental Health Champion to work with a network of mental health leads across the seven West Midlands local authorities.
 As the new large custody blocks open in 2015 and 2016, we will ensure provision of effective mental health services for detainees.
 We will work with partners to further develop our preventative work to stop people with mental health needs becoming drawn into the criminal justice system.
 We will also work with partners to ensure there are specialist mental health, self-harm, self-neglect and substance misuse services for children and young people.
+We will remain alert to instances of where other particular groups which, when they come into contact with the police, have particular mental health needs, such as ex-military personnel.